differentpla-net/differentpla-net.github.io/_posts/2021-09-11-laptops-and-monitors.md

 ![](/images/2021-09-11-laptops-and-monitors/macos-dock-works.png)

 ...and it does.
 For the Mac.

 It doesn't work with the Surface Book 3:

 ![](/images/2021-09-11-laptops-and-monitors/windows-dock-nope.png)

 The laptop _detects_ the second monitor just fine.
 It just refuses to _use_ it.

 The Surface Book 3 doesn't have Thunderbolt, which means that (according to the CalDigit website) the dock only supports HD monitors, rather than 2K or 4K monitors.
 Both of my monitors are 2560 x 1440, which (I think) is bigger than HD.
-I'm not entirely sure why it doesn't work -- using USB-C without the dock works fine, as explained above.
+I'm not entirely sure why it doesn't work -- using USB-C without the dock works fine, as explained above, so there's plenty of bandwidth.

 This is kinda annoying.
 The point of the dock is that I should only have to move one cable to switch between laptops.

 ## Solution

 After some thought, I came up with a solution.
-It's not perfect, and it means that I've paid money for a dock that I'm only half using (I'll probably expense it).
+It's not perfect, and it means that I've paid money for a dock that I'm only half using.

 When I'm using the Macbook: